emmdim/TTFB_ML/README.md

 $pip install -r requirements.txt
 $fab deploy_local
 ```
+Copy your private key to the TTFB_ML folder name as `key`

 Install your public key to the servers and clients.
 In fabfile.py change:
 ```